Jeff Warren stepping down as Norwich Township fire chief but will remain with department

 “Serving as the fire chief over the past several years has been a dream come true,” said Warren, 48.

-Warren said he is comfortable with stepping down as chief because of the department’s leadership.
+Warren said he is comfortable to step down as chief because of the department’s leadership.

 “Our agency is talent-rich at all levels, and the future of Norwich is bright,” he said.
 “I look forward to serving the department and community in my new capacity again.”